December 18

-Class A Surfaces
+Class A Surfaces and Reusable Packaging Materials

 Class A surfaces include chrome grills and faux wood panels.
 To prevent scratching, parts bags use a soft liner material.
 Brush tricot fabric is a good choice, but this reusable packaging material is also “dirt magnet”.
 For packaging engineers, effective material selection is a key part of product design.
 To make an informed decision, engineers need to know the basics of brushed tricot fabric and Class A surfaces.